On August 27th, 2019, the community approved the bond to construct a new junior high school! The voting tallies were as follows:

 Board of Trustees Approves Bond and Levy Vote

 On March 6, 2019 the Sugar-Salem School District Board of Trustees approved a resolution to seek a $200,000 supplemental levy.
 This levy will be used for the purpose of paying lawful expenses of maintaining and operating the schools in the district.
 The vote for the levy occurred on May 21, 2019 and passed with 432 voters in-favor and 105 voters against.
 On April 11, 2019 the Board also approved a resolution to seek a bond.
-The election for this $17 million bond will occur on August 27, 2019.
+The election for this $17 million bond occurred on August 27, 2019, and had 840 voters for and 237 against.
 This August bond will be used to finance the construction of a new junior high school.
 For information, including where to vote, follow the “Bond Quick Links” found on this page.

 What are levies and bonds?

 Levies and bonds are two different ways that school districts raise revenue funds.